“Let Madness Reign”

-Shadowy Recall (Triple) allows him to pick a friendly fighter within 12 inches with the Minion runemark (which is everyone but the Luminate in this warband!) and set them up within the same number of inches from the Thrallmaster as the value of the dice used for the ability.
+Shadowy Recall (Triple) allows him to pick a friendly fighter within 12″ with the Minion runemark (which is everyone but the Luminate in this warband!) and set them up within the same number of inches from the Thrallmaster as the ability’s value.

 This is a wonderfully thematic ability, as the Minions of the Cypher Lords are basically drug addict drones bound to the will of the Thrallmaster, who sees them more as pawns in a game of chess than as his brothers in arms.